BOND REPORT: Treasury Yields Tick Higher As Stock Jitters Persist

 The week will also prove busy for analysts eyeing geopolitical flashpoints abroad.
 The U.K. hopes to resolve key obstacles preventing talks on a future trade deal with the European Union by the time EU leaders meet at a summit starting from Wednesday.

-And Italy's budget fracas will remain in focus after European Central Bank President Mario Draghi told the Italian government on Saturday to "calm down" the budget debate, adding that a fiscal expansion from a highly indebted member state could draw concerns over the sustainability of the eurozone.
+And Italy's budget fracas will remain in focus after European Central Bank President Mario Draghi urged the Italian government and European Union officials to remain calm, (https://www.cnbc.com/2018/10/13/draghi-to-rome-dont-expect-an-ecb-rescue-if-budget-talks-fail.html) and said he believed that the raging budget debate that threatens to undercut the integrity of the eurozone can be avoided.

-On the economic front, retail sales for September will come in at 8:30 a.m.
-Eastern, followed by the Empire State Manufacturing index, a gauge of regional economic health, at 10 a.m.
+On the data front, retail sales for September grew 0.1% , well below the 0.6% increase expected from economists polled by MarketWatch.
+The drop-off in retail sales could suggest the economy was shedding some of its momentum in the third quarter, contrary to the more buoyant readings from other indicators.